deepaksood619/deepaksood619.github.io/docs/psychology/procastination.md

 ## The framework to beat procastination

-1. **Design your future action**
+### 1. Design your future action

 A commitment device is a choice you make in the present that controls your actions in the future.It is a way to lock in future behavior, bind you to good habits, and restrict you from bad ones.

-2. **Reduce the friction of starting**
+### 2. Reduce the friction of starting

-3. **Utilize implementation intentions**
+### 3. Utilize implementation intentions

 <https://jamesclear.com/akrasia>